Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Skin Conditions (Dermatitis)

-Acral lick dermatitis, in particular, is a self-inflicted lesion resulting from chronic licking.
+Acral lick granuloma, in particular, is a self-inflicted lesion resulting from chronic licking.
 This condition creates a vicious cycle of pain and itching, driving the dog to lick even more.
 Addressing these skin conditions is crucial to breaking the cycle.

 Pain